austinjbay/austinjbay.github.io/_posts/2025-04-24-side-projects-at-work.md

 Side quests aren’t distractions.

-They're how you build the muscles and artifacts that change what we think as possible for our teams.
+They're how we build the muscles and artifacts that change what we think as possible for our teams.